LPCIC/elpi/docs/base/features/control-and-cut.rst

    describe N R :- 0 is N mod 2, !, R = "even".
    describe _ "odd".

-Once the first rule's guard succeeds, ``!`` commits: on backtracking, Elpi does not try to make ``R`` something other than ``"even"``, and does not fall through to the second rule either.
+Once the first rule's guard succeeds, :stdlib:`!` commits: on backtracking, Elpi does not try to make ``R`` something other than ``"even"``, and does not fall through to the second rule either.
 Both were choices made after the cut's rule was entered.